 I wanted to share an example of how hearing women are dismissing deaf women like myself.

 There was an event for women in consulting hosted by an organization of consultants a few years ago that happened to take place at a venue that I attend regularly for various events.
 So that venue knows me and they were willing to hire communication access services providers for me based on my consultation to them as a user experience and accessibility consultant.
 If not for that venue providing access, I would not have been able to attend that event.
-I have known about the organization of consultants since early this year and wanted to attend their events, but my requests for communication access have been repeatedly denied by their female owners.
+I have known about the organization of consultants for a year by that time and wanted to attend their events, but my requests for communication access have been repeatedly denied by their female owners.
 I noticed that the organization of consultants has many consulting firms as sponsors (including the Big 4) that could easily cover expenses on communication access.
 Ironically, the owners of organization of consultants are female and they were making up excuses about not having money or not being able to ask their connections for sponsorship — despite my explaining that I can get communication access at many other events, and among them are those hosted by volunteers who use sponsors for that.
 Providing communication access at events is also required by the Americans with Disabilities Act.

 While I had a pleasure listening to experiences of the panel speakers who are female representatives of consulting firms, I felt emotional when they kept repeating about the importance of “diversity and inclusion” for women without mentioning anything about people with disabilities.
 There are many women who also have disabilities and need to be included, too.
 So when the Q&A time started, I raised my hand to share my frustrations about being dismissed by fellow female professionals who are excluding those who are deaf and need full and equal communication access and that “diversity and inclusion” is not only for women, but also deaf people and people with disabilities in general.
 One of female panelists responded by saying that she would be happy to ask her firm to sponsor communication access services.
 Only then the owners of the organization of consultants agreed to ask their connections for sponsorship to make their future events accessible.
 I will see if it would actually happen.